Ron Kuby: Radio and television personality

-Kuby has appeared on local television news programs, typically ready to give colorful commentary on behalf of his newsworthy clients.

-From 1999 to 2007, Kuby and Curtis Sliwa co-hosted a daily radio show titled Curtis and Kuby in the Morning on WABC-AM 770, in New York City.
+From 1999 to 2007, Kuby and Curtis Sliwa co-hosted a daily radio show titled Curtis and Kuby in the Morning on WABC (AM), in New York City.
 After an eight-year run, WABC replaced the show with Don Imus and retained Sliwa.
 Kuby and Sliwa then shared a short-lived midday television program on MSNBC.
 Kuby began broadcasting on Air America Radio in 2008, at first as a replacement for Randi Rhodes, then later with a regular show, Doing Time with Ron Kuby.
 In May 2009 Air America moved Kuby's show to a new time slot, which took him off of the schedule for many affiliates.
 By June, his show was removed from Air America's schedule.

-On January 2, 2014, Curtis and Kuby returned to WABC in the noon-3pm (Eastern) timeslot.
+On January 2, 2014, Curtis and Kuby returned to WABC in the 12–3pm (Eastern) timeslot.
 He was released from WABC in late May 2017 for budgetary reasons.

-Kuby is also a frequent pundit and substitute anchor on Court TV and has appeared several times on the Discovery Channel program Oddities, offering legal advice.
+Kuby is a frequent pundit and substitute anchor on Court TV and has appeared several times on the Discovery Channel program Oddities, offering legal advice.